sav-che/TL-2/Authors/Smith, Christen {std. Chr. Sm.}.md

-> [!cite] BHL link: this entry starts at [page 668](https://www.biodiversitylibrary.org/item/104077#page/682/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 668](https://www.biodiversitylibrary.org/page/33333807) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Smith, Christen (1785-1816), Norwegian botanist and physician; professor of botany at the University of Christiania (Oslo) 1814; travelled to Madeira and the Canary Islands 1815; botanist and geologist on the British expedition to the Congo under J.K.
-Tuckey 1816. (*Chr.
-Sm.*).
+Tuckey 1816.
+**Abbreviated name**: *Chr.
+Sm.*

 #### Herbarium and types